-ACCT’s 18+ Support group offers supportive social activities to autistic young adults aged 18 and above.
-We run fortnightly activities normally on Monday evenings, to places like the cinema, to play pool, go for a meal, and more.
+ACCTing Out is our social group for autistic young adults aged 18 and above.
+We run fortnightly activities normally on Tuesday evenings, to places like the cinema, to play pool, go for a meal, and more.
 Keep an eye on our news page or social media for upcoming activities.

-The project is initially being funded through the money donated to ACCT in David Woodhouse’s memory, and is a project supported by David’s wife Deborah.
-We hope this new project is a fitting tribute to all the amazing work for good causes that David did throughout his life.
+The project was initially being funded through the money donated to ACCT in David Woodhouse’s memory, and is a project supported by David’s wife Deborah.
+We hope ACCTing Out is a fitting tribute to all the amazing work for good causes that David did throughout his life.